TilmannUnte/ESTHER/README.md

 When wiring up peripherals, first disconnect at least one battery terminal.
 Make sure that power wiring is done correctly.
 Double check with a connectivity tester (multimeter).
 Once you're certain, you can reattach the batteries.
 The robot has fuses for the motors, but offers no protection against wiring mistakes!

-# REDACTED CONFERENCE 2026
+# Experiments

-The ESTHER case study has been used for experiments presented at REDACTED CONFERENCE 2026.
+The ESTHER case study has been used for experiments in REDACTED.
 The evaluation can be replicated as follows:

 ## Gathering new Reports